-WHEN YOU CREATE YOUR ACCOUNT, YOU WILL
+WHEN YOU CREATE YOUR STUDENTAID.GOV ACCOUNT, YOU WILL SET UP A USERNAME

-SET UP YOUR FSA ID.
-Your FSA ID is a username and password used to access Federal Student Aid websites, including the FAFSA, and serves as your legal signature.
-FSA IDs should be created and matched with the Social Security Administration (SSA) before you file the FAFSA.
-Create your account at least a week before you plan to file the FAFSA.
+AND PASSWORD.
+Your username and password will be used to access the Federal Student Aid website, including the FAFSA, and serves as your legal signature.
+Accounts should be created and matched with the Social Security Administration (SSA) before you file the FAFSA.
+Create your account at least a week before filing the FAFSA.

-WHO NEEDS AN FSA ID?
+WHO NEEDS AN ACCOUNT?

 - All students who plan to file a FAFSA - At least one parent if the student is considered a dependent student on the FAFSA.
-If two parents (including stepparents) live in the household but didn't file a joint tax return for 2023, both parents will need their own FSA ID.
-(Some parents may already have an FSA ID if they have older children or have their own federal student loans.)
+If two parents (including stepparents) live in the household but didn't file a joint tax return for 2024, both parents will need their own account.
+(Parents may already have an account if they have older children or have their own federal student loans.)

-WHEN SHOULD AN FSA ID BE CREATED?
+WHEN SHOULD AN ACCOUNT BE CREATED?

-FSA IDs can be created anytime at StudentAid.gov.
-Because FSA ID information must be matched with the SSA for your FSA ID to be fully functional, create your FSA ID at least a week before filing (and have your parent(s) do the same).
-To create an FSA ID, you MUST provide an email address for an account you have access to.
-We recommend you also provide your mobile phone number and be in a location where you can receive a text when creating your FSA ID.
+Accounts can be created anytime at StudentAid.gov.
+Because account information must be matched with the SSA for your account to be fully functional, plan to create it at least a week before filing (and have your parent(s)

+do the same).
+To create an account, you MUST provide an email address you have access to.
+We recommend you also provide your mobile phone number and be in a location where you can receive a text when creating your account.